Grays, Essex

-Grays (or Grays Thurrock) is the largest town in the borough and unitary authority of Thurrock in Essex, England.
-The town which is both a former civil parish and one of Thurrock's traditional Church of England parishes is located on the north bank of the River Thames.
+Grays (or Grays Thurrock) is the largest town in the borough and unitary authority area of Thurrock, in the ceremonial county of Essex, England.
+The town, which is both a former civil parish and one of Thurrock's traditional Church of England parishes, is located on the north bank of the River Thames.

 It is approximately 20 miles to the east of central London, and 2 mi east of the M25 motorway.
 Its economy is linked to Port of London industries, its own offices, retail and the Lakeside Shopping Centre at West Thurrock.
-In 1931 the parish had a population of 18,173.

 History

+Archaeological evidence indicates that the area now occupied by Grays has been inhabited by humans since the Palaeolithic period.

 Samuel Pepys recorded in his diary that he visited Grays on 24 September 1665 and apparently bought fish from the local fishermen.
-Parts of Grays and Chafford Hundred are set within three Victorian chalk pits; the largest two being the Lion Gorge, and the Warren Gorge.
+Parts of Grays and Chafford Hundred are set within three Victorian chalk pits; the largest two are the Lion Gorge and the Warren Gorge.
 Another area of the Chafford Hundred residential development is built on a Victorian landfill site.

-The civic offices on New Road in Grays were built in the 1980s; work on an extension began in January 2020.
+In 1931 the parish had a population of 18,173.
 On 1 April 1936 the parish was abolished to form Thurrock.

+Thurrock Town Hall on New Road in Grays was built in the 1980s; work on an extension began in January 2020.

 On 23 October 2019, the bodies of 39 people were found in the back of a lorry at Waterglade Industrial Park in Eastern Avenue.
 They are believed to have been victims of human trafficking, or migrants being smuggled into Britain.
 The vehicle, registered in Bulgaria, was thought to have travelled to the UK through Purfleet from Zeebrugge.
 A 25-year-old lorry driver from Northern Ireland was arrested by Essex Police on suspicion of murder and pleaded guilty to manslaughter in April 2020.
 Essex Police launched an investigation afterwards and the lorry was moved to the nearby Port of Tilbury.
 It is the biggest murder investigation in the history of Essex police.
-On 26 May 2020, a total of 26 further suspects, most of whom Vietnamese nationals, were arrested in Belgium and France.
+On 26 May 2020, a total of 26 further suspects, most of them Vietnamese nationals, were arrested in Belgium and France.